DataDog/dd-sdk-reactnative/README.md

 config.versionSuffix = 'codepush.3';
 ```

-If the commercial version of your app is "1.2.44", it will then be reported as "1.2.44-codepush.3" in Datadog - a dash (`-`) is automatically added between the version and the suffix.
+If the commercial version of your app is "1.2.44", it is reported as "1.2.44-codepush.3" in Datadog.
+A dash (`-`) is automatically added between the version and the suffix.

 You can also completely override the version by specifying the `version` field.
-However, make sure you set it correctly, as it will have to match the one specified during the upload of your source maps and other mapping files.
+However, make sure you set it correctly, as it has to match the one specified during the upload of your source maps and other mapping files.

 For more information about limitations on the version field, see the [Tags documentation][15].

 ### User interactions tracking

-If user interactions tracking is enabled as in the code example above, the SDK traverses up the hierarchy of components starting from the component that received a tap, looking for `dd-action-name` property.
+If user interactions tracking is enabled as in the code example above, the Datadog React Native SDK traverses up the hierarchy of components starting from the component that received a tap, looking for `dd-action-name` property.
 Once found, it is used as a name for the action reported.

 Alternatively, you can use the `accessibilityLabel` element property to give the tap action a name; otherwise, the element type is reported.
 You can check the sample app for usage examples.